Online Kernel CUSUM for Change-Point Detection: Experiments

 \subsection{Simulations}

+We conduct a comprehensive comparison of our method with existing approaches, including the Scan \(B\)-procedure, Hotelling’s \(T^2\), multivariate exponentially weighted moving average (MEWMA) \citep{lowry1992multivariate}, W-GLR, window-limited CUSUM (W-CUSUM) \citep{xie2023window}, neural network (NN)-based detection methods \citep{hushchyn2020online,lee2023training}, and KCUSUM \citep{flynn2019change}, which uses a linear-time MMD statistic; detailed explanation of the methods are provided in Appendix~\ref{appendix:benchmarks}.

-To ensure that each detection procedure meets the given ARL constraint, we select the detection threshold $b$ for each detection procedure separately via $1000$ Monte Carlo trials.
+To ensure that each detection procedure meets an ARL constraint, we select the detection threshold $b$ for each detection procedure separately via $1000$ Monte Carlo trials.
 We then obtain the EDDs for each procedure as the average detection delays over another $1000$ Monte Carlo trials with $10000$ reference samples following ${p}$ and $50$ sequential samples following ${q}$.
-For our proposed procedure and Scan $B$-procedure, we choose $N=15$, $w = 50$; we use Gaussian RBF kernel with bandwidth parameters selected via median heuristic.
+For our proposed procedure and Scan $B$-procedure, we choose $N=15$, $w = 50$, and use a Gaussian RBF kernel with bandwidth parameters selected via median heuristic.
 These choices are suggested by the experiments in \citet{li2019scan} and our simulation result in Appendix~\ref{appendix:hyperparameter}.
-We compare both procedures' EDDs (for given ARL) in Figure~\ref{fig:EDDARL_compare_w_scanB} under various settings, where we can observe improved performance (i.e., quicker change detection) of our proposed procedure.